contao/docs-archive/manual/en/05-system-administration/extensions.md

 ### Installing a Contao extension

-With Contao 4.0, an extension can be installed with Composer or manually.
+With Contao 4.0, an extension can be installed with [Composer][2] or manually.

 #### With Composer

-An extension that can be installed via Composer can be found through its main repository [Packagist][2].
+An extension that can be installed via Composer can be found through its main repository [Packagist][3].
 A name of an extension is divided into two parts.
 The first part is the name of the vendor (project owner) and the second the extension name.
 For example: `vendor/extensionName`.